-Monetary Penalties
+Administrative Monetary Penalties (TCMSS)

-Two vessels received monetary penalties of \$6000 each from Transport Canada - Marine Safety and Security for making a false declaration.
+Four vessels received a LOR and an Administrative Monetary Penalty (AMP) of \$6,000/vessel in 2015; totaling in \$24,000 AMPs from Transport Canada Marine Safety & Security for making a false declarations.
 Ballast tank test results were inconsistent with information found on Ballast Water Reporting Forms.